andybyers21/notes.ajb.app/index.md

 ## About These Notes
 {: .fs-9 }

-An eternal work in progress
+An eternal work in progress.
+Evergreen notes loosely based on the Zettleklasten principals. **Checks Spelling**

 These are my live evergreen notes and here is some information about them.
 Note: Some rare notes may have dead links.
 Where a link is prepended by "TK" or ***TK*** this is a work in progerss and link back to my ideation area which will become live in due time.